Fred Merkel

 Fred Merkel (born September 28, 1962, in Stockton, California) is an American former professional motorcycle road racer and two-time Superbike World Champion.

 Motorcycle racing career

-In 1984 he teamed with Mike Baldwin to win the Suzuka 8 Hours endurance race.
+In 1984, Merkel teamed with Mike Baldwin to win the Suzuka 8 Hours endurance race.
 He is a three-time AMA Superbike Champion, winning in 1984/5 on the VF750 and 1986 on the VFR750F.
 He jointly holds the record for the most wins in a season with Mat Mladin.